April 24, 2023

 My family tree is full of nuts.
 Just like most family trees.
 But I've been struck by how many of my family members have either been killed, killed others, or committed suicide in the early part of the 1900s.
 From gambling, drinking, and jealousy - these stories really underscore the power of alcohol and the tragedy behind guns.
 Nothing has really changed in that regard, right?

-The sad story of a murder and a suicide entails.
+The sad story of a murder and a suicide ensues.

 Charles "Charlie" Eaton DAVIS was the fourth child of my great great grandparents, John Ruffin DAVIS and wife Lucinda DAVIS.
 (Yes, a DAVIS married a DAVIS...happens all the time.)